HubertNdunyo/JiraDataXl/docs/guides/FIELD_MAPPING_GUIDE.md

 ## Mapping Wizard

+### Important: Incremental Field Addition
+The mapping wizard **adds new fields to your existing configuration** rather than replacing it.
+This means:
+- You can run the wizard multiple times to add more fields
+- Previously configured fields are preserved
+- Fields with the same name are automatically updated if selected again
+- The total field count grows with each wizard run

+### How Fields Are Grouped
+- Fields with the same name but different custom IDs are shown as a single entry
+- Example: "NDPU Final Review Timestamp" appears once, even if it has different IDs in each instance
+- The wizard automatically maps both instance IDs to the same database column

 ### Starting the Wizard
 1. Click "Launch Wizard" on the Field Mappings page
 2. Follow the step-by-step configuration process
+3. New fields will be added to the "Wizard Fields" group

 ### Wizard Steps